Go2Engle/PoGoMap-GUI/README.md

 # PoGoMap-GUI
 ## NEWS
+Everyone delete your current setup and use the new installer to install GUI.
+Using the new method when the GUI launches It will check for updates and ask you if you want to update.
+No more need to download zips!

 ## Description
 This is a GUI tool created to ease the process of running your pokemongo-map and creating new accounts to scan with.
 This combines a few tools created by other fantastic users on github!
 Without there tools I would have no need to create this tool.
 This is a windows only tool.
 Sorry for my horrible coding but so far it seems to get the job done!